kalohq/redocs/dump.md

 - SO.
 MANY.
 PARSERS.
 SO.
 MANY.
 TRAVERSALS.
 SO.
 MANY.
 MUTATIONS!!!
 - I remember iconic framework doing a lot of cool stuff with their framework/devtools
 - One of the biggest selling points of redocs came when updating the underlying (root) primitive components across our app.
-  - Nightmare to go trawl through and find any potential visual regressions
+  - Nightmare to trawl through and find any potential visual regressions

 ### Alternatives